Table of Contents

 Once again, Sister Jean became the center of attention in 2021 when Loyola prepared for the tournament.
 Despite being initially barred from appearing at the tournament, she was cleared to attend after receiving a COVID-19 vaccine.

-As of 2023, Sister Jean’s net worth is around $80k.
+As of 2024, Sister Jean’s net worth is around $80k.
 However, Sister Jean celebrated her 100th birthday on Aug 21, 2019, and continues to work at Loyola, where she maintains an office in the student center on campus.
-As of 2020, she lived in The Clare, a senior living residence in downtown Chicago.
+In 2020, she lived in The Clare, a senior living residence in downtown Chicago.

 She appeared at the 2022 tournament, with USA Today noting that she was still healthy.
 On her 103rd birthday, Aug 21, 2022, the plaza outside the Loyola CTA station was devoted to Sister Jean to commemorate her life and work.